Du4nG/SSG-2/content/posts/diaspora/index.md

 \
 \
 \
 We headed to a grill house.
+There was a group of people, pretty sure they're colleagues at work.
+I shuddered, as flashbacks raced through my head, like I was on the battlefield with a fleet of alcoholics, which needless to say, are my colleagues.
+Over time, whenever people call for a toast on the table, I tended to avoid the act of drinking.
+All I did was clink glasses, shout some cheers and... keep eating.
+Nice strategy, don't you think ?
+Beer and I aren't on the same team, I got something called alcohol intolerance, which can leave me itchy for the next whole week, like being exiled to inferno.

 Oh ?
 She got a tattoo.
+Those ink marks just grabbed my attention while we were waiting for a vacant table at the reception.
 It was her parents' birthdays, perhaps it had been there for a while, now faded and slightly blurred, bears the marks of time.
+She called some crab cellophane noodles, that's fine, and then some oysters with lemon slices, then, some cold pale shrimps.
+The thing is, they were all raw !
+\
+\
+\
+*"Eat !
+You're not gonna die."*
+\
+\
+\
+A big doubt here.
+We just ordered the formula to glue my miserable ass to the goddamn toilet.
+Not even the worst case, only God knows that I might end up with a prolonged erection, we had a tribe of oysters being served!
+Does everyone here have a gilded stomach ?
 \
 \
 \